sejalabrol/connect-us/README.md

 https://connect-us-text-and-video-chat.herokuapp.com/

 # Setup
-After cloning the repository,
+- After cloning the repository, the individual components can be run independently and have instructions on how to run them along with Demo links and screenshots in their respective folder README.md
-The individual components can be run independently and have instructions on how to run them along with Demo links in their respective folder README.md
+- To run the project - cd connect-us-text-and-video-chat, npm install, npm start